A diameter bound for compact surfaces and the Plateau-Douglas problem: Nonexistence theorem in the Plateau-Douglas problem

 \begin{remark} Recall that $8$ is expected to be replaced by $1/2$ in view of the Topping conjecture.
 Up to a universal constant, Menne-Scharrer's estimate \eqref{eq:MenneScharrer} also gives the same type of criterion since $d\leq d_\mathrm{int}$. \end{remark}

 In the rest of this section we observe that this kind of criterion is not covered by existing criteria, by exhibiting some concrete examples.

-After Nitsche's foundational studies, many authors establish several kinds of nonexistence criteria (see e.g.\ \cite{Nitsche1964a,Nitsche1964,Nitsche1965,Bailyn1967,Nitsche1968,Hildebrandt1972,Osserman1975,Dierkes1990,Rossman1998,Lopez2001,Dierkes2005,Lopez2017} and also \cite[Chapter 4]{Dierkes2010a}), most of which are based on the maximum principle (except for some results using special geometry).
+After Nitsche's pioneering studies, many authors establish several kinds of nonexistence criteria (see e.g.\ \cite{Nitsche1964a,Nitsche1964,Nitsche1965,Bailyn1967,Nitsche1968,Hildebrandt1972,Osserman1975,Li1984,Dierkes1990,Rossman1998,Lopez2001,Dierkes2005,Lopez2017} and also \cite[Chapter 4]{Dierkes2010a}), most of which are based on the maximum principle (except for some results using special geometry).
 Roughly speaking, such results assert that no connected solution spans a boundary being ``divided into two parts far from each other''.
 For example, a well-known criterion of cone type, which is first obtained by Hildebrandt \cite{Hildebrandt1972} and later improved by Osserman-Schiffer \cite{Osserman1975}, ensures that no solution exists if $\Gamma$ is the union of $\Gamma_1$ and $\Gamma_2$ (not necessarily connected) such that

-where $\tau$ is a unique positive solution to $\cosh\tau=\tau\sinh\tau$.
+where $\tau$ is the unique positive solution to $\cosh\tau=\tau\sinh\tau$.
 The prefactor $\sinh^2\tau\approx2.27$ is known to be optimal, cf.\ \cite{Osserman1975}.
 This kind of criterion is sufficient for explaining the pinching of a catenoid.
 However, it does not necessarily cover the case where many circles are simultaneously pulled apart in some random directions, or equivalently, shrunk into several randomly distributed points, cf.\ Figure \ref{fig:uniform}.

-Recently, White gives an essentially different criterion \cite[Corollary 9]{White2016} (see also \cite{Seo2017}) by making use of an extended monotonicity theorem for density \cite{Ekholm2002}.
+Recently, White gave an essentially different criterion \cite[Corollary 9]{White2016} (see also \cite{Seo2017}) by making use of an extended monotonicity theorem for density (due to \mbox{Gromov} \cite[Theorem 8.2.A]{Gromov1983} and rediscovered in \cite{Ekholm2002}).
 It asserts that no solution spans $\Gamma$ if there is a decomposition $\Gamma=\Gamma_1\cup\Gamma_2$ such that

 This looks similar to our one \eqref{eq:newcondition} as both the conditions require smallness of length, and in fact shares the common feature of being ``less unidirectional''.

 We shall discuss ``multi-directionality'' through a concrete example of a boundary contour that is covered by both \eqref{eq:newcondition} and \eqref{eq:White} but not by \eqref{eq:unidirectional}.